WHS-Robotics-Engineering-2021-22/RE-3.9.0-Utizing_Logic_Gates/README.md

 ## 📝 Next steps

 Your submission will include a markdown file titled, "results.md" and two text files titled, "my_logic_circuit.txt" and "universal_gate_circuit.txt".
-You will descriptions of what you did as well as videos showing each step working.
+You will include descriptions of what you did as well as videos showing each step working.

 ### Build the NAND Gate Circuit

 1. Open the text file named, "NAND_circuit.txt" in the Circuit Simulator App.
 2. Build the circuit.
-3. In your results file, describe how the NAND gate is working in your prototype and include a video showing your working prototype.
+3. In your results file, describe what the NAND gate is doing (from a logical math perspective) and include a video showing your working prototype.

 ### Build Another Circuit of Your Choice